 I was recently helping our CMO Ashley with listing our Learning Experience Platform on the Elearning Industry website.
 She was asking me lots of questions around the functionality of our platform.
 Questions about functionality that really didn’t have a place in a modern learning interface.
-Questions that frankly, just raised more questions.
+Questions that frankly, just raised more questions about how we’re delivering learning at work.

 Academic frameworks adopted in corporate learning